rodneyshupe/Cookbook/Recipes/SoupsAndStews/LeftoverSeafoodChowder.rst

 Directions
 ----------

-1. Place bacon in stock pot and saute until almost crisp (3 minutes) Add onion and saute until soft 3 minutes.
-Add garlic and cook till fragrant 30 seconds.
+1. Place the bacon in a stock pot and saute until almost crisp (3 minutes).
-2. Stir in flour and cook for 30 seconds.
-Add some of the seafood juices into the pot and scrape up any of the bits from the bottom of the pan.
+   Add the onion and saute until soft, 3 minutes.
+Add the garlic and cook until fragrant, 30 seconds.
-   Add remaining juices and broth.
+2. Stir in the flour and cook for 30 seconds.
+Add some of the seafood juices to the pot and scrape up any bits from the bottom of the pan.
+Add the remaining juices and broth.
 Simmer for 15 minutes.
-3. Add potatoes corn and simmer for an additional 5 minutes.
-(If potatoes are not cooked add them prior to simmering in previous step.)
+3. Add the potatoes and corn and simmer for an additional 5 minutes.
+(If the potatoes are not cooked, add them prior to simmering in the previous step.)
-4. Add cream and cooked seafood and simmer for 5 more minutes.
+4. Add the cream and cooked seafood and simmer for 5 more minutes.
-5. Serve with crusty bread or oyster crackers
+5. Serve with crusty bread or oyster crackers.